thecoshman/thecoshman.github.com/_posts/rest/2013-08-06-WhatRestIsNot.markdown

 ## What REST Is Not

 To give the shortest answer to "what REST isn't" I would probably just say "a protocol".
-It may seem trivial, but it is a very important detail.
+It may seem trivial, but I think it is a *very* important detail.
 In fact, I might even go as a far to say that it is the most important detail, and hopefully after this article you will understand why I think this.
-What it tells you, at the most simplistic of levels, is that you have to remember 'REST' is nothing more then guidelines, there is no right or wrong.
+What it tells you, at the most simplistic of levels, is that you have to remember 'REST' is nothing more than guidelines, there is no right or wrong.
 That said, whilst there is no right and wrong, there is still good and bad.

 ### What *is* a Protocol